Beginner’s Guide to Real Estate Wholesaling

 How to Wholesale Real Estate Successfully

-Up until now, we’ve explained what real estate wholesaling entails and how to get started.
-Now let’s take a look at tips and strategies for being good at wholesaling and maximizing your profits.
+Up until now, we've explained what real estate wholesaling entails and how to get started.
+Now let's take a look at tips and strategies for being good at real estate wholesaling and maximizing your profits.

 1. Have the Right Mindset

-Yes, we already talked about this in How to Get Started, but it bears repeating.
-To be successful in wholesaling, you have to be considerate and understanding of all parties involved.
-That means knowing what your buyers are looking for, but also understanding that the seller is likely in a difficult and stressful situation.
 Being sympathetic is not only part of being an ethical and good professional, but also people will want to work with those who aren’t trying to screw them over or take advantage of their situation.
-This mindset will take you a long way in wholesaling and strengthen your connections with both buyers and sellers.
+This mindset will take you a long way in wholesale real estate investing and strengthen your connections with both potential cash buyers and property owners.

 2. Get Your Numbers Right

-Accurate information can make or break a successful wholesale opportunity.
-There are a lot of places where an inaccurate estimate can be amplified and wildly affect outcomes or viability of a property.
-This is why it’s important to get reliable experts to help your assessments of things like repair costs and ARV for the buyer.
-These numbers will all factor into your offer to both the buyer and seller, and experienced real estate investors will be able to pick up on if your numbers are inaccurate or manipulated.
-Successfully finding the balance of being beneficial to both the ends of the transaction, as well as leaving a margin between the two numbers for your revenue, will help make you a successful wholesaler.
+These numbers will all factor into your offer to both the end buyer and property owner, and experienced real estate investors will be able to pick up on if your numbers are inaccurate or manipulated.
+Successfully finding the balance of being beneficial to both the ends of the transaction, as well as leaving a margin between the two numbers for your revenue, will help make you a successful wholesale real estate investor.

 3. Spend Time on Your Buyers List